aguilarguisado/LoadingComponentView/README.md

 ###Use
 * Whenever you want to update the animation, just call the **update** method of the defined handler:

-	//This will show frames for phase 1, the text "Running phase 1" and the progress of the progrssBar will be 0% context.updateProgressBar("PHASE1", "Running phase 1", 0);
+	//This will show frames for phase 1, the text "Running phase 1"
+	//and the progress of the progressBar will be 0%

+	context.updateProgressBar("PHASE1", "Running phase 1", 0);

 * To finish animations, call the updateMethod with percentage > 100%, or call finishComponent().